NXPHoverGames/socketcan_canard/doc/RXNODEDOC.md

 O1HeapInstance* my_allocator;
 volatile CanardInstance ins;

-// Global heartbeat message
-volatile uavcan_node_Heartbeat_1_0 test_heartbeat;

 // vcan0 socket descriptor
 int s;
 ```

 The rest of the code here before the main function is just global variables for use within the program.
-We instantiate an O1HeapInstance for memory allocation, a `Heartbeat_1_0` message, and a SocketCAN descriptor for our vcan0 bus.
+We instantiate an `O1HeapInstance` for memory allocation, a `CanardInstance`, and a SocketCAN descriptor for our vcan0 bus.

 ## Setup within main()